EEG-System/codes/README.md

 This section will be where to upload code.

  - Data Interpretation
-   > Folder containing Python used to plot the data acquired from the ADS1299.
+   > Folder containing Python code use to plot the data acquired from the ADS1299.
  - LCD Library
    > Liquid-crystal display (LCD) library for the MSP432E401Y.
  - SPI Communication